The Princess and the Pea (2002 film): Plot

-Delighted at solving the obstinate mystery, Sebastian celebrates, not aware that the building has caught fire.
-Rollo rescues him.
-Weak from smoke inhalation, he cries out for Daria before passing out in front of the mob.
-Laird lies to the crowd, telling them that he called for Hildegard and wanted to marry her.
-Rollo is taken to the castle and treated for his injuries.
-Upon hearing the speculation about his wish to marry Hildegard, Heath plans the wedding.
-Hildegard's orders dictate that the wedding is to take place the moment Rollo heals.
-While mourning Daria, whom he believes to be dead, he decides to go through with the wedding.
+Learning about Heath's plan, Laird turns the entire Pig Kingdom against Daria, claiming her to be a witch who can talk to animals.
+A mob pursues Daria through the forest and burns down her hiding place.
+Sebastian finally discovers the full prophecy in Daria's hiding place, which reveals that the true princess is one of such sensitivity that she cannot sleep on a pea hidden beneath twenty mattresses.
+While mourning Daria, whom he believes to be dead, Rollo decides to go through with marrying Hildegard, whom he initially rejected.

-Daria, determined to find Rollo and fed up with the abuse she was put through, finally leaves her stepfamily.
-She tries to find Rollo in the neighboring kingdom but is rudely pushed aside by its people.
-She helps Sasha, a servant who fell and hurt herself, walk to the castle.
-Sebastian appears after awakening from a head injury and is informed of the impending wedding.
+Daria tries to find Rollo in the neighboring kingdom but is rudely pushed aside by its people.
+She helps a servant who fell and hurt herself walk to the castle.
 Seeing Sebastian's twenty feather beds, Daria decides to lie down for a moment.
-Desperate for a solution to their predicament, Sebastian decides to test the pea within the mattress on the girl.
+Sebastian decides to test the pea within the mattress on the girl.
 Daria finds that she is unable to sleep, as there is something hard underneath.
 Seeing this, Sebastian deduces that Daria is the true princess.
-He then sees Daria's birthmark, a heart on her foot, which he remembers the Princess having when he saw her many years ago as a baby, finally realizing that Daria is Heath’s real daughter.
+He then sees Daria's birthmark, realizing that she is Heath's real daughter.
+The raven plans to tell everyone about the birthmark but is intercepted when Laird captures him.
+He escapes with the help of Fearless and interrupts the wedding, exposing Hildegard's fraudulent birthmark (painted on) and revealing Daria's identity.